Keagnn/mavembry.info/content/post/GR-and-GA/index.md

 <br>
 <br>

 The disadvantage to using GlideAggregate, is that you are unable to access details in a specific record.
-In this case, you would use `GlideRecord()` to manipulate/read the fields on any given record.
+In this case, you would use `GlideRecord()` to manipulate/read the fields on any given record..
 <br>
 <br>